-Fully online home remodeling and repair diploma programs are very rare.
+Fully online home remodeling and repair diploma programs are very rare, but they are sometimes available.
 Prospective students may opt for a hybrid program, where classes are held both online and on campus; however, the most prevalent option is a traditional campus-based diploma program.
 Regardless of the format, home remodeling and repair programs can prepare graduates to work for home remodeling companies, real estate agencies, hotels and apartments.
+Majors that include courses in this field include construction and remodeling and home and building remodeling.

 An online or hybrid diploma program can typically be finished in one year or less.
 Even fully online programs require students to complete practical independent exercises with purchased materials like blueprints, tools and graph paper.
 Course topics go over remodeling techniques, workplace safety, construction drawing and project estimating.